Assistant Professor, University of Texas Permian Basin

 Joseph began his work in higher education at the Project for New Mexico Graduates of Color, where he served as a steering committee member and mentor.
 His work with PNMGC inspired him to continue to advocate for academic support systems for first-generation college students and students from historically underrepresented groups.

-Associate Director at UNM's Center for Teaching and Learning
+Associate Director, UNM Center for Teaching and Learning

 Stephanie M. Sánchez